 We view operating safely, incident prevention and environmental protection as core operational responsibilities, and so all employees are responsible for the prevention of job-related injuries and illnesses, property damage and environmental incidents through the use of good judgment and the consistent application of company guidelines and procedures.
 We review and upgrade our processes, systems and tools every year and have created an environment where individuals feel responsible and empowered with regards to safety and the environment.

 Stanford Marine is very satisfied that its 2011 efforts in HSE matters which include upgraded management systems, increases in safety trainings & meetings and multiplication of emergency drills have resulted in another consecutive year without Lost Time Incident (LTI) and in a very low Total Recordable Incident Rate (TRIR) of only 0.11 per 100,000 man-hours.

-Our performance in Health & Safety management has also been recognized by BUREAU VERITAS which completed in August 2011 the inspection of Stanford Marine’s HSE and Quality management systems, focusing on the processes and systems that the company has put in place, and awarded the company the ISO 9001, ISO 14001 and OHSAS 18001 standards with no “nonconformities”.
-Stanford also has the International Safety Management (ISM) Code certification – not only for vessels over 500 GRT as the International Maritime Organization (IMO) requires, but for all its vessels.
+This great achievement in Health and Safety management has also been recognized by Bureau Veritas which completed in August 2011 the inspection of Stanford Marine’s HSE and Quality management systems, focusing on the processes and systems that the company has put in place, and awarded the company the ISO and OHSAS standards with no “non-conformities”.
+Stanford has of course also the International Safety Management (ISM) Code certification – not only for vessels over 500 GRT as the International Maritime Organisation (IMO) requires, but for all its vessels.

 Our focus remains on providing a quality service to our clients, whereby we get the job done, but also get the job done safely, ensuring the health and safety of our employees.
 We believe properly trained employees armed with both the knowledge and authority to control their environment is in the best position to protect themselves, our vessels and our customers.
 So safety and environmental protection are tied directly to our most important business assets—our people, our capacity to control costs, and our ability to deliver the highest quality service.